-Hong Kong leader says bill withdrawal a first step as city braces for weekend protests
+Hong Kong protesters stage fresh rallies as leader says bill withdrawal a first step

 China denies the charge of meddling and says Hong Kong is an internal affair.
 It has denounced the protests, warning of the damage to the economy and the possible use of force to quell the unrest.

-Legislation regarding China’s actions in Hong Kong will be among the top priorities pushed by U.S. Senate Democrats when Congress returns to work after a recess next week, their leader said on Thursday.
+Legislation over China’s actions in Hong Kong will be among the top priorities pushed by U.S. Senate Democrats when Congress returns to work after a recess next week, their leader said on Thursday.

-Additional reporting by Felix Tam, Jessie Pang, Twinnie Siu and Joe Brock; Andreas Rinke in Beijing; Writing by Anne Marie Roantree; Editing by Michael Perry
+Additional reporting by Felix Tam, Jessie Pang, Twinnie Siu and Joe Brock; Andreas Rinke in Beijing; Writing by Anne Marie Roantree; Editing by Clarence Fernandez